The 10 Best Brad Nailers

 video play icon

-This wiki has been updated 34 times since it was first published in April of 2015.
+This wiki has been updated 35 times since it was first published in April of 2015.
 Both DIY enthusiasts and professional construction crews will find one of these brad nailers perfect for their next project.
 Their small nail size and high speed prevents wood from splitting, making them ideal for building cabinetry, installing trim, securing window and door casings, and many arts and crafts projects.
 Always use caution when working with pressurized equipment.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. DeWalt DCN680D1